aws/aws-graviton-getting-started/HPC/README.md

 MPI: Open MPI v4.1.4 & later (the latest official release)

+Storage: [FSx for Lustre](https://docs.aws.amazon.com/fsx/latest/LustreGuide/getting-started.html) for shared file system.
+HPC instance types have limited EBS bandwidth, and using FSx for Lustre avoids a bottleneck at the headnode.

 ## Instructions for setting up the HPC cluster for best performance
 We recommend using [AWS ParallelCluster](https://docs.aws.amazon.com/parallelcluster/latest/ug/what-is-aws-parallelcluster.html) (previously known as [CfnCluster](http://cfncluster.readthedocs.io)) to deploy and manage HPC clusters  on AWS EC2.
 AWS ParallelCluster 3.5.1 is a tool that can automatically set up the required compute resources, job scheduler, and shared filesystem commonly needed to run HPC applications.
 This section covers step-by-step instructions on how to set up or upgrade the tools and software packages to the recommended versions on a new ParallelCluster.
 Please refer to the individual sub-sections if you need to update certain software package on an existing cluster.
 For a new cluster setup, you can use [this template](scripts-setup/hpc7g-ubuntu2004-useast1.yaml) and replace the subnet, S3 bucket name for [custom action script](scripts-setup/install-gcc-11.sh), and ssh key information from your account to create a Ubuntu 20.04 cluster.
 The command to create a new cluster is
 ```